OpenFreeEnergy/gufe/news/speedup_tests_solpdbc.rst

 **Changed:**

-* Speedup the counting of the number of water molecules.
-Tests for the SolvatedPDBComponent are now using a PDB test file with solvated ligands to speedup tests.
+* Sped up the counting of the number of water molecules in a SolvatedPDBComponent.

 **Deprecated:**